xtallet/The-AI-Engineer-Challenge/frontend/README.md

-# 🚀 Next.js Frontend for AI Chat
+# 🚀 Next.js Frontend for AI Chat (Vercel Advanced)

-Welcome to your snazzy new frontend!
-This app lets you chat with your FastAPI backend (in `/api/app.py`) using a single-exchange chat UI.
+Welcome to the advanced, vibed-up frontend!
+This app features a modern UI, loading spinner, error handling, and is ready for both local and Vercel deployments.

 ## 🏃‍♂️ Running Locally